StoneStepsInc/maxminddb/nuget/README.txt

-This package contains static MaxMindDB libraries and header files for Win32/x64 platforms and Debug/Release configurations.
-There are no dynamic libraries included.
+This package contains static MaxMindDB libraries and header files for Win32/x64 platforms and Debug/Release configurationsbuilt with Visual C++ 2022, against Debug/Release MT/DLL MSVC CRT.

 The MaxMindDB static library appropriate for the platform and configuration selected in a Visual Studio solution is explicitly